ionic-team/ionic-site/docs/guide/starting.md

 Previous: <a href="installation.html">Installing Ionic</a>

-# Chapter 3: Starting your App
+# Chapter 3: Starting your app

 Now that we've got everything installed and a new Cordova project created, let's jump in and start building a real app!